Cyb3r-Jak3/html5validator-docker/README.md

 ## To use

+Currently the default images are based off of `python3-slim` there are images available using `python3.6-alpine3.12` if a smaller size is desired.
+Once there is enough testing then I will switch the default images over to alpine based ones.

+To use the alpine based images add `-alpine` to the tag you are using, i.e. `cyb3rjak3/html5validator:latest` become `cyb3rjak3/html5validator:latest-alpine`.

 ### Docker

 You use this the same way you use any docker image.
 I use it in my GitLab pipelines and you can view example configuration of testing [here](https://gitlab.com/Cyb3r-Jak3/portfolio-website/blob/master/.gitlab-ci.yml).